LunaStev/Fexon/README.md

-# Ferrum
+# Fexon
-Ferrum is a simple file upload and download server written in Rust.
+Fexon is a simple file upload and download server written in Rust.
 It uses the Actix framework to provide functionality for uploading and downloading files over HTTP.
 It offers a fast and secure file management server solution.

 ## Features
 * File upload and download functionality